computefoundation/gnu-linux-shell-scripting.packaged-solutions/README.md

 ## webutil/

-Open one or more URLs by alias in one of multiple browsers.
+Open one or more URLs by alias, search query or directly in one of multiple web browsers.

 ## xselwebutil/